Anna Sideris, National Governance Officer

 Growing up on Magnetic Island – a refuge of biodiversity – Ruby was surrounded by rich, tropical landscapes and nature.
 This upbringing instilled her with a profound appreciation and understanding of wildlife, marine and environmental conservation.
 She has also learnt of the importance of sustainability and slow fashion through her mother’s eco-printing business, which uses natural dyes derived from local leaf and plant matter to produce textiles and garments.

 These experiences have inspired Ruby to meaningfully contribute to climate advocacy, prompting her commencement as a volunteer publications officer at NELA in 2023.
 Passionate about legal research and law reform, Ruby is ultimately committed to finding and presenting balanced, informed solutions.
+BW Shannon

 Shannon Peters, National Publications and Submissions Officer